-I am an advocator of children’s church.
-I always have been.
-It is important to have children’s services that appeal to their age group for a variety of reasons.
-That being said, there is a movement in many churches today to always have children separated from adults.
-Although children should have a children’s church where they can learn and worship God, they also need to regularly be in the main service with the rest of the church body.
+I’ve always advocated for children’s church.
+It’s important to offer children’s services that appeal to different age group and developmental levels.
+Yet a movement in many churches today aims to always keep children separate from adults.
+Although children should have a children’s church where they can learn and worship God, they also need to be in the main service regularly with the rest of the church body.

-What regularly means will vary from church to church.
-In the churches where I was on staff, it meant once a month and always in special services.
+What “regularly” means will vary from church to church.
+In the congregations where I’ve worked, it meant once a month and always in special services.
 Other churches, because of the complications involved, may elect to do it once a quarter.
-I don’t think it should ever be less than once a quarter.
+I don’t think keeping children in church should ever be done less than once a quarter.

-Here are five reasons I believe children should regularly be in the main service:
+Here are five reasons I believe you should keep children in church (that is, the main service) regularly:

-During the Feast of Tabernacles, all of Israel would come before the Lord to hear the reading of the Law so that the children would hear it and learn to fear the Lord.
-In Paul’s letters to the Ephesians, he gave instructions directly to the children to obey their parents.
-He considered them a part of the church that he was writing to.
+During the Feast of Tabernacles, all of Israel came before the Lord to hear the reading of the Law.
+That way, the children heard it and learned to fear the Lord.
+In Paul’s letter to the Ephesians (6:1-3), he gives instructions directly to children to obey their parents.
+He considers them part of the church to which he’s writing.

-Suddenly the child turns 10 or 12, or in some cases, 18 years old.
-He has graduated to big church.
+Suddenly the child turns 10 or 12, or in some cases, 18.
+She graduates to “big” church.
 The music is strange.
-There are no games, skits or illustrations, only some guy he’s never met preaching for a half hour or longer.
-He doesn’t know any of the people.
-And there’s no candy.
+No games, skits or illustrations are present.
+Someone she’s never met preaches for a long time.
+She doesn’t know anyone sitting in the pews around her.
+And there’s no candy or prizes!

 Get the picture?
-That’s what happens to a child who is never in the main service.
-Within a few months, maybe even a few weeks, he decides he doesn’t want to be there.
-If his parents make him stay, he’ll leave as soon as he turns 18.
-If not, he’ll leave sooner.
+That’s what happens to a child who’s never attended the main service.
+Within a few months, maybe even a few weeks, she decides she doesn’t want to be there.
+If her parents make her stay, she’ll leave as soon as she turns 18.
+If not, she’ll leave sooner.

-He’ll look for a church that entertains him and isn’t boring.
-If he doesn’t find one, he’ll drop out of church.
+She’ll look for a church that entertains her and isn’t boring.
+If she doesn’t find one, she’ll drop out of church.
 This may be why so many young people are no longer attending church.
-They never were a part of the church.
+They were never truly part of it to begin with.